Roms-lab/Godot-Scripts/README.md

 ## Version

-This collection of Godot scripts was made for Godot 4.x
+This collection of Godot scripts was made for and tested with Godot v4.4.1.

 ## Script-Types